grilledcheesesandwich/qdis/python/doc/introduction.md

 Introducing qdis
 =====================

-Universal disassembler of code.
+Universal disassembler of code to a general IR.
-Not only to the vendor-supplied instruction strings But to a general IR that can be processed computationally.

 It is built upon the great emulator `qemu` originally written by Fabrice Bellard.